 Posted Sep 26, 2011

 As a parent, I find the lack of autism teaching competencies across the states pathetic.
 Yet am I shocked that only a few states have autism teaching competencies?
-My answer would have to be a resounding no. Many parents, including me, have personally experienced both teachers and principals who do not "get" autism.
+My answer is a resounding no. Many parents, including me, have personally experienced both teachers and principals who do not "get" autism.
 Conversely, I have been lucky enough to meet teachers and principals who do "get" autism, and there is a huge difference in the educational experience.

 For example, right now in Pennsylvania, any special education teacher can teach autism support.
 Yes, teachers still need to be highly qualified to teach.
 But districts can basically call a classroom an "autism support class" without the special education teacher having any specified experience or education in autism.
-The teacher does not need to demonstrate to the state that they understand autism, behavior, social skills, etc. in order to start teaching an autism support class.
-It is falsely assumed that because a teacher has special education certification, he/she should be able to teach children with autism.
+The teacher does not need to demonstrate to the state that they understand autism, behavior, or social skills in order to start teaching an autism support class.
+It is falsely assumed that because a teacher has special education certification, he or she should be able to teach children with autism.

-As a brief example of what can go wrong, I had a friend whose son, who had autism and was placed into his home school with minimal support.
+As a brief example of what can go wrong, I had a friend whose son has autism and was placed into his home school with minimal support.
 The learning support teacher informed my friend that she had no experience teaching kids with autism.
-Her son quickly declined in this placement, because the teacher had no knowledge about behavior, social skills, etc. Eventually, the parent did regain FAPE for her child.
-But how do you really make up that time that was lost while the child suffered and/or regressed?
-It is not easy.
+Her son quickly declined in this placement, because the teacher had no knowledge about behavior, social skills, etc. Eventually, the parent regained FAPE for her child.
+But how do you really make up the time that was lost while the child suffered or regressed?
+It's not easy.

 Our children with autism will spend the majority of their lives as adults with autism.
 And considering the lack of adult services, it is in society's best interest to educate our children using best practices.
 In order to do that, we need to have an expectation that teachers who teach kids with autism understand autism and that includes using autism teaching competencies to measure that knowledge.

 I have learned the hard way about what tools may or may not work for my son.
 An autism support teacher should have an "autism toolbox of learning" so to speak.
-If a child has severe behavior, then the teacher can pull out his/her tools about behavior, FBAs, sensory integration, positive behavior support plans, etc. If a child needs to work on social skills, the teacher can pull out his/her tools about teaching social skills, writing social stories or teaching theory of mind, etc.
+If a child has severe behavior, then the teacher can pull out his or her tools about behavior, FBAs, sensory integration, positive behavior support plans, etc. If a child needs to work on social skills, the teacher can pull out his or her tools about teaching social skills, writing social stories or teaching theory of mind, etc.